 The Neuron is designed to be suitable for nearly every automatization project.
 That makes it a suitable choice for a wide range of technologies.

-Each Neuron model is divided into one to three input-output (I/O) groups depending on the model, each containing a group of input, output and/or communication modules.
+Each Neuron model is divided into one to three input-output (I/O) sections depending on the model, each containing a group of input, output and/or communication modules.
 Each I/O circuit board is controlled by its STM32 processor, which controls inputs and outputs and communicates with the central processing unit (CPU).
 Processors are using our firmware containing not only basic I/O functions, but also additional functions and features.

 The internal topology of Neuron controllers